 Potential side effects

-During their investigations, the researchers made a further discovery: some of the particularly effective antibodies against the coronavirus specifically attached to proteins of the brain, heart muscle and blood vessels.
+During their investigations, the researchers made a further discovery: some of the particularly effective antibodies against the coronavirus specifically attached to proteins of the brain, heart muscle, and blood vessels.
 In tests with tissue samples from mice, several of the neutralizing antibodies exhibited such a cross-reactivity.
 Thus, they were excluded from the development of a passive vaccination.
 “These antibodies bind not only to the virus, but also to proteins in the body that have nothing to do with the virus.
-Future research is needed to analyse whether the associated tissues could potentially become targets of attacks by the own immune system,” said Prof. Prüss.
+Future research is needed to analyze whether the associated tissues could potentially become targets of attacks by the own immune system,” said Prof. Prüss.
 Whether these laboratory findings are relevant for humans cannot be predicted at present.
 “On the one hand, we need to be vigilant in order to detect any autoimmune reactions that may occur in the context of COVID-19 and vaccinations at an early stage.
 On the other hand, these findings can contribute to ensure the development of an even safer vaccine,” the scientist said.

-Reference: “S therapeutic non-self-reactive SARS-CoV-2 antibody protects from lung pathology in a COVID-19 hamster model” by Jakob Kreye, S. Momsen Reincke, Hans-Christian Kornau, Elisa Sánchez-Sendin, Victor Max Corman, Hejun Liu, Meng Yuan, Nicholas C. Wu, Xueyong Zhu, Chang-Chun D. Lee, Jakob Trimpert, Markus Höltje, Kristina Dietert, Laura Stöffler, Niels von Wardenburg, Scott van Hoof, Marie A. Homeyer, Julius Hoffmann, Azza Abdelgawad, Achim D. Gruber, Luca D. Bertzbach, Daria Vladimirova, Lucie Y. Li, Paula Charlotte Barthel, Karl Skriner, Andreas C. Hocke, Stefan Hippenstiel, Martin Witzenrath, Norbert Suttorp, Florian Kurth, Christiana Franke, Matthias Endres, Dietmar Schmitz, Lara Maria Jeworowski, Anja Richter, Marie Luisa Schmidt, Tatjana Schwarz, Marcel Alexander Müller, Christian Drosten, Daniel Wendisch, Leif E. Sander, Nikolaus Osterrieder, Ian A. Wilson and Harald Prüss, Accepted 18 September 2020, Cell.
+Reference: “S therapeutic non-self-reactive SARS-CoV-2 antibody protects from lung pathology in a COVID-19 hamster model” by Jakob Kreye, S. Momsen Reincke, Hans-Christian Kornau, Elisa Sánchez-Sendin, Victor Max Corman, Hejun Liu, Meng Yuan, Nicholas C. Wu, Xueyong Zhu, Chang-Chun D. Lee, Jakob Trimpert, Markus Höltje, Kristina Dietert, Laura Stöffler, Niels von Wardenburg, Scott van Hoof, Marie A. Homeyer, Julius Hoffmann, Azza Abdelgawad, Achim D. Gruber, Luca D. Bertzbach, Daria Vladimirova, Lucie Y. Li, Paula Charlotte Barthel, Karl Skriner, Andreas C. Hocke, Stefan Hippenstiel, Martin Witzenrath, Norbert Suttorp, Florian Kurth, Christiana Franke, Matthias Endres, Dietmar Schmitz, Lara Maria Jeworowski, Anja Richter, Marie Luisa Schmidt, Tatjana Schwarz, Marcel Alexander Müller, Christian Drosten, Daniel Wendisch, Leif E. Sander, Nikolaus Osterrieder, Ian A. Wilson and Harald Prüss, 23 September 2020, Cell.